PYL-patidar/90DaysOfDevOps/2026/day-23/day-23-notes.md

 Q7) git pull Vs git fetch
 ANS: The main difference is that the `git fetch` only downloads the changes form the remote repository to local reposiroty, and not add the changes to local files, while `git pull` downloads the changes and as well as then immediately integrates them into current working branch.

+Q8)clone Vs fork
+ANS: `git clone` generally used for clone the complete repo into my local, whereas `git fork` used to copy someons's repository into our proile.

+Q9) After forking, how do you keep your fork in sync with the original repo?
+ANS: The changes that are present on the upstream or remote repository to move their to own repository, there is a option available sync fork.